derickr/php-community-health/RFC.rst

 Introduction
 ============

-This RFC proposes that the PHP project should adopt a formal code of conduct for its members.
+This RFC proposes that the PHP project should adopt Contributing Guidelines and a formal Code of Conduct for its members.

 PHP is a widely-used open source general-purpose scripting language that is especially suited for web development.
 It is used by millions of developers